Supporting imagery

 Fixed plane

 The Fixed plane is a layer 320 x 256 pixels (40 x 32 tiles) wide [11], pretty much the entire screen.
 Its tiles displayed are completely static and only have access to 16 colour palettes.
-In practice, this is used to display ‘Always on’ information, similar to the window layer of the Game Boy.
+In practice, this is used to display ‘always-on’ information, similar to the window layer of the Game Boy.

 When broadcasted to a CRT screen, the displayed area will be smaller.
 Thus, its safe area is 38 x 28 tiles wide.

-S ROM stores the exclusive tiles for the fixed plane in the cartridge.
+The S ROM stores the exclusive tiles for the fixed plane in the cartridge.
 The VDC can only address up to 128 KB, but this limitation can be extended by bundling a mapper [12].

 Sprites

-- SCB1: Tile reference, colour palette reference and X/Y flip.
+- SCB1: Tile reference, colour palette reference, and X/Y flip.

 - SCB2: Horizontal and vertical shrink.

-- SCB4: X Position.
+- SCB4: X position.

-As you can see, for practical reasons, the last three blocks are stored in fast VRAM, while the first one is stored in slow VRAM [15].
+As you can see, for practical reasons, the last three blocks are stored in fast VRAM, while the first is stored in slow VRAM [15].

 Result